liamgoss/EZRA/README.md

 ---

 ## SECURITY NOTICE / DISCLAIMER
-This project was built with security-focused design principles; however, the zero-knowledge proof system **does not currently implement a Trusted Setup Ceremony**.
+This project was built with security-focused design principles; however, the zero-knowledge proof system **does not currently implement a Multi-Party Trusted Setup Ceremony**.
 As a result, the ZKP components should be considered experimental and are not suitable for production or adversarial environments at this stage.

 ---